fitnr/svgis/docs/cli.rst

                                       a file containing a proj4 string, "utm" (use local UTM), "file" (use existing), "local"
                                       (generate a local projection)
-      -s, --simplify FACTOR           Simplify geometries.
-Accepts an integer between 1 and 100, the percentage points in each geometry to retain
+      -s, --simplify FACTOR           Simplify geometries, accepts an integer between 1 and 100, the percentage of each geometry to retain.
+      -P, --precision INTEGER         Rounding precision for coordinates (default:
+                                      5)
-      -P, --precision INTEGER         Rounding precision for coordinates --clip / -n, --no-clip          Clip shapes to bounds.
-Slower, produces smaller files (default: clip).
+      --clip / -n, --no-clip          Clip shapes to bounds.
+Slightly slower, produces smaller files (default: clip).
-      -x, --no-viewbox                Draw SVG without a ViewBox.
-May improve compatibility.
-      -l, --inline / --no-inline      Inline CSS.
-Slightly slower, but required by some clients (e.g. Adobe) (default: do not inline).
+      -l, --inline / --no-inline      Inline CSS styles to each element.
+Slightly slower, but required by some clients (e.g.
+                                      Adobe) (default: inline).
+      --viewbox / -x, --no-viewbox    Draw SVG using a ViewBox (default: no ViewBox)
-      -q, --quiet                     Ignore warnings.
+      -q, --quiet                     Ignore warnings
-      -v, --verbose                   Talk a lot.
+      -v, --verbose                   Talk a lot
       -h, --help                      Show this message and exit.